Vladimir Plahotniuc: Criticism and allegations

+Sanctions

 On 13 January 2020, the State Secretary of US, Mike Pompeo, has announced that Vladimir Plahotniuc and his family members are on the list of declared persona non-grata in the US.
-Later, on 11 Juny 2020 Plahotniuc has contested legally this decision at a New York court.
+Sanctioned by the United States Department of State on 13 January 2020 and the United States Department of Treasury('s Office of Foreign Assets Control as a Specially Designated National under GLOMAG) on 26 October 2022 over multiple acts of corruption committed by him.
+On 11 July 2020 Plahotniuc has contested legally this decision at a New York court.

 On 16 June 2020, the General Persecutor of Moldova, Alexandr Stoianoglo, asked the US authorities the extradition of Plahotniuc in Moldova.
-According to political analyst Vladislav Kulminski, Director of the Institute of Strategic Initiatives, "the request of the Moldovan Prosecutor's Office was issued on the basis of an inapplicable agreement, and this proves to some extent its political, but not legal, origin."
+According to political analyst Vladislav Kulminski, director of the Institute of Strategic Initiatives, "the request of the Moldovan Prosecutor's Office was issued on the basis of an inapplicable agreement, and this proves to some extent its political, but not legal, origin."
 At the same time, he states that "extradition from the USA is possible only if there is a bilateral extradition agreement, which clearly stipulates the crimes for which a person can be extradited.
 There is no such agreement between Moldova and the USA".

-On 26 October 2022, he was sanctioned by the United States Department of Treasury over multiple acts of corruption committed by him.
+On 31 May 2023, European Union imposed sanctions against him, due to his association with the Russian government and because of his role in the pro-Russian unrest in Moldova.

+As of March 2023, Plahotniuc's location is unknown, but most rumours claim that he currently resides in Northern Cyprus.
+Moldovan politician Renato Usatîi also claimed that Plahotniuc spends time in both Istanbul and Northern Cyprus.

+On 22 July 2025, Plahotniuc was arrested in Greece.
+He was extradited to Moldova on 25 September.

+In 2025, Romanian businessman Adrian Porumboiu, who previously had ties to Plahotniuc, declared that he was an SIE general and that he was close to Victor Ponta and Daniel Constantin.